Frontal view of normal human brain.

 Why and When Psychosurgery Was and Is Utilized

-Psychosurgery in general is still relatively rare, and used as a last resort for the intractable psychotic, severely and chronic cases of
+Psychosurgery in general is not commonly used, but suggested or resorted to in enough cases that it should not be considered rare.
+It is suggested or used as a last resort for the intractable psychotic, severe and chronic cases of

 (Obsessive Compulsive Disorder

-), and occasionally in treating severe pain in the case of terminal illness.
+), at times for depression, chronic anxiety, and occasionally in treating severe pain in the case of terminal illness.

-Cosgover and Rauch (Harvard) state, "Surgical intervention remains an important therapeutic option for disabling psychiatric disease and is probably underutilized."
+Neurosurgeons Cosgover and Rauch (Harvard Medical and Massachusetts General Hospital), proponents of psychosurgery state, "Surgical intervention remains an important therapeutic option for disabling psychiatric disease", which they feel is "probably underutilized."
 Despite this, they also state concerning psychosurgery, "However, despite these modern treatment methods, many patients fail to respond adequately and remain severely disabled," after psychosurgery.
 (Cosgrove, Rauch, 2005).

-Modern Use of Psychosurgery and Types of Disorders for Which it is Utilized
+Modern Use of Psychosurgery and Types of Disorders for Which Psychosurgery is Utilized

 Various forms of psychosurgery are performed today in neurosurgical centers in general hospitals in the United States and elsewhere.